arvidn/libtorrent/docs/manual.rst

    main thread that will start it.
 The hash-check thread has a queue of torrents, it will only check one torrent at a time.

- * The third thread is spawned the first time a tracker is contacted.
-It is used for doing calls to ``gethostbyname()``.
-Since this call is blocking (and may block for several seconds if the dns server is down or slow) it is necessary to run this in its own thread to avoid stalling the main thread.
+ * The third thread is spawned by asio on systems that don't support non-blocking host name resolution to simulate non-blocking behavior.

 storage allocation